reframe-hpc/reframe/docs/howto.rst

 .. code-block:: bash

-   ./bin/reframe -n GromacsTest -M 'gromacs:gromacs/2020.5' -r
+   reframe -n GromacsTest -M 'gromacs:gromacs/2020.5' -r

 Every time ReFrame tries to load the ``gromacs`` module, it will replace it with ``gromacs/2020.5``.